 - Lecturer: Dr Simon Corcoran, Dr Mark Jackson, Dr Joseph Skinner, Professor Sam Turner, Dr Nicola Clarke, Dr Vicky Manolopoulou

 |Semester 2 Credit Value:||20|

-As the module is focusing on the geographic area of Greece, the module will adopt a longue durée approach examining Greece from the ancient times, through Roman, Byzantine, Ottoman and Modern ones.
-By looking at specific themes each of the contributors will explore each theme from the perspective of their own academic discipline whether that is ancient, modern or ottoman bringing along the discipline’s concerns and historiography.
+The module will adopt a longue duree approach to the study of Greece.
+Beginning in the Archaic era, it will encompass Classical, Byzantine, Ottoman, and modern periods.
+Each of the contributors will explore a specific theme from the perspective of their own academic discipline whether that is ancient, modern or ottoman bringing along the discipline’s concerns and historiography.
 Focusing on specific themes will allow us to make comparisons over time and to understand how changes can be radical at times but also in some respects how little societies may change over time.
 The module aims:

 • To encourage the students to examine Greek History from a variety of different perspectives.

 • To encourage students to think about history in the longue durée and in an interdisciplinary way

 • To encourage students to think comparatively and to draw parallels, connections and contrasts between Ancient, Roman, Byzantine, Ottoman, and Modern Greece.

 • To question some of our societal understandings of important concepts such as that of identity

 • To provide an opportunity to acquire a sound general knowledge of the subject, reading widely and critically in the primary and secondary literature associated with it and to develop the capacity for independent study.